deeprjs/deepr/README.md

 }
 ```

-Rather than throwing an error, it will just return:
+Rather than throwing an error, this will just return:

 ```json
 {